Tunisian policeman killed in Sousse knife attack | DW | 06.09.2020

 In June last year, two suicide attacks killed one police officer and injured eight in Tunis.

-An attack on beach resort in Sousse in June 2015 left 39 people dead and 36 injured.
+An attack on a beach resort in Sousse in June 2015 left 39 people dead and 36 injured, an attack for which the "Islamic State" militant group claimed responsibility.

 It came three months after a gunman had attacked the city's Bardo Museum, killing 22 people.